 In early April 2021, White House Press Secretary Jen Psaki said that the Biden administration would not issue a federal vaccine passport.
 Psaki told reporters: "The government is not now, nor will we be, supporting a system that requires Americans to carry a credential.
 There will be no federal vaccinations database and no federal mandate requiring everyone to obtain a single vaccination credential."

 By Millie Fender •

 By Danielle Valente •

-Self-care day ideas for the perfect day dedicated to yourself
+Self-care day ideas for a perfect day totally dedicated to yourself

-These self-care day ideas are just the #TreatYourself inspo you need
+These self-care day ideas are the #TreatYourself inspo you need

 By My Imperfect Life •